| by Eric Englund & Karen De Coster Good

 grown grapes.
 Talk about being off the beaten track.
 This

 winery truly goes the extra mile.
+Within

 the economic way of thinking, wine is something that can cater